OXFORD PUNTING

 RACING ROWING CRAFT

 When there are racing rowing craft about they may well be moving up to ten times faster than you, and they are difficult to manoeuvre and an eight is effectively 60 feet long by 20 feet wide, with fragile blade tips.
 Keep out of the way and that means keep well in to the bank.
-Keep a look out behind you!
+In rowing reaches Keep a look out behind you!

 Give way to racing craft, and to sailing craft who may have to tack across the river in front of you and then turn suddenly and have another go at you!